intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * One delegate representing the IAB stream, appointed by the IAB
 * One delegate representing the IRTF stream, appointed by the IRTF Chair
 * The Independent Submissions Editor {{RFC8730}}
-* The RFC Series Editor/Advisor
+* The RFC Series Consulting Editor

+For the avoidance of doubt, the RSAB shall continue to function in the case of any vacancies; however, such vacancies should be filled with all due speed.

 The appointing bodies shall determine their own processes for appointing delegates, such as provision for an open nominations period.
 If it becomes